thejayhaykid/my-advanced-blog/src/resources/resume/index.md

 date: "2020-03-09T00:00:00.000Z"
 path: "/resume/"
 ---

 # SUMMARY

 I am a Software Developer, freelance graphic and logo designer, video editor, web developer by night specializing in sports.
 I am open to new challenges of any kind but ready to help your team digitally in multiple ways.

 ---

-# EXPERIENCE
+## Software Engineering Consultant

+### Daugherty Business Solutions, Columbus, OH / 2021 - Present

+- One of the first 15 consultants hired by Daugherty's new [Columbus](https://www.daugherty.com/columbus/) branch
+- Current client is a Fortune 500 Financial Company
+- Modernized customer relationship management application for the first time in fifteen years
+- Deployed full-stack development using React and Java Spring
+- Columbus Branch leader for the Health & Wellness Employee Engagement Group
+- Participated on the leadership committee for the New Hire Buddy Program for the entire company
+- Organized and directed virtual social events for engagement during remote assignments

 ## Senior Developer

-### Nationwide, Columbus, OH / 2020 - Present
+### Nationwide, Columbus, OH / 2020 - 2021

-- React Web Developer using Typescript on the biggest internal app at Nationwide
+- Full-stack React Web Developer using Typescript on the biggest internal app at Nationwide
-- Helped migrate the Web App from Sharepoint to AWS
+- Assisted in migrating the Web App from Sharepoint to AWS Kubernetes cluster with a CI/CD pipeline using Concourse and Harness
-- Participated in the Nationwide Hackathon, completed a front-end React app and was lead designer.
-App place in top 25% of the company
+- Participated in the Nationwide Hackathon and design placed in top 25% of the company
-- More information coming
+- Lead design on a completed front-end React app
+- Used multiple deployment strategies including Blue/Green and Canary deployments

 ## Consultant